 \subsection{Environment}

-All experiments were run on ``Nadal'', which is a 60-core machine, where each core is an Intel\textregistered{} Xeon\textregistered{} E7-4890 machine running at 2.8 Ghz.
-Nadal has 1 tera-byte of RAM and runs Linux kernel version 2.6-32.
+All our experiments were run on ``Nadal'', a 60-core machine, where each core is an Intel\textregistered{} Xeon\textregistered{} E7-4890 machine running at 2.8 Ghz.
+Nadal has 1 TB of RAM and runs Linux kernel version 2.6-32.
 For compilation, we used GCC 4.9.2.
 We used Eigen 3.2.4, OpenMPI 1.8.4, Boost 1.55.7, and the latest version of Elemental at { \url{https://github.com/elemental}}.
-For experiments with Elemental, we used OpenBlas, which is an extension of GotoBlas~\cite{goto2008high}, for its parallel prowess; Eigen provides built-in BLAS and LAPACK.
+For experiments with Elemental, we used OpenBlas, which is an extension of GotoBlas~\cite{goto2008high}, for its parallel prowess; Eigen has built-in the BLAS and LAPACK packages.